chosenobih/BE-502-Final_project/README.md

 ## Project Hypothesis
--  increase in the number of wildfires in Arizona is a result of higher temperatures, a longer heat season (summer), and less precipitation.
+-  Increase in the number of wildfires in Arizona is a result of higher temperatures, a longer heat season (summer), and less precipitation.
 - Data:
   - Fire, climate, and multispectral data for the year 2020 in the entire state of Arizona.
 - Sources: